PdxCodeGuild/Full-Stack-Day-Class/notes/instructor/emails.md

 ```
 Hey XXX,

-I don't see any changes to your XXX practice problem pushed to GitHub and a revision of it was due today.
+I don't see any changes to your XXX practice problem pushed to GitHub and a revision of it was due today at the beginning of class.

 Are they committed as part of a feature branch named `XXX`?
 Did you push that branch to GitHub?
 In the future, please preview your Pull Requests after you've completed a problem to ensure you're submitting the correct code.